 Whatever you do, DO NOT get your vehicle detailed by someone who’s never worked on classic cars before.
 They can literally take the paint off of your vehicle with the edge of the buffer.
 Ask around at car shows.
 An expert usually takes around 3-4 hours on a whole car and will charge about $150 to detail your vehicle.
 You might want to get your classic car detailed once every two or three years, but if you maintain your car the correct way, you might not need it as often.
 You might want to use sites like Angie’s List to help find qualified detailers.

-If you have any questions or want to submit a free quote with Guardian Auto Transport for your classic car, click here!
+If you have any questions about shipping your classic car, click here, or, if you want to submit a free quote with Guardian Auto Transport, click here!